garglk/garglk/INSTALL.md

 - `WITH_LAUNCHER`: If true (the default), the launcher (gargoyle binary) will be built.

+- `WITH_TTS`: Takes one of three values: "ON", "OFF", or "AUTO".
+If "AUTO" (the default), text-to-speech support is enabled if the platform supports it.
+Windows and macOS always support TTS, but Unix requires speech-dispatcher to be installed.
+If the platform does not support TTS, then it is disabled.
+If "ON" (or any true value), TTS support is enabled if the platform supports it; otherwise, CMake will abort.
+If "OFF" (or any false value), TTS support is disabled.

 - `SOUND`: Takes one of three values: "SDL", for SDL sound support, "QT", for Qt sound support, and "none" (or any other value), for no